dabosch/gufi-pTx-2023/2023-02-06_email_lastInfosParticipants.md

 It's just over one week until we meet at the gufi pTx workshop in Tübingen.
 Here is some information about the upcoming event.

+Location of the Workshop
+The majority of the workshop will be held in the Max Planck Institute for Intelligent Systems, Max Planck Ring 4, on the ground floor.
+The building is usually locked, so you'll need to wait for one of us to let you in.
+Please try to arrive on time.

 Program now online
 The program can be found at https://dabosch.github.io/gufi-pTx-2023/Program.html .
 If you are a presenter, please make sure your information is correct.